 International Studies and Modern Languages

-This multi-disciplinary program introduces you to the study of international issues, trans-border phenomena and intercultural relations of all kinds.
+This multidisciplinary program introduces students to the study of international issues, as well as cultural phenomena at the international level.
 It leads to an in-depth understanding of the complex connections and interactions among local, national, regional and global processes.
+While providing a solid training in political science, it introduces students to a broad variety of disciplines, such as economics, geography, history, and world religions.

 As a complement to its focus on international studies, the program offers advanced foreign-language training.
-You will become proficient in Canada’s two official languages and in at least one additional modern language, thus preparing you for the demands of an internationally-oriented career.
-The program also develops fundamental skills in critical-thinking, analysis and synthesis, and teaches you a variety of research methods.
-You will benefit from extensive international opportunities, including study abroad, international field-research courses, a Model UN course, and international internships.
+You will become proficient in Canada’s two official languages and in at least one additional modern language (Arabic, German, Italian, Japanese, Mandarin, Portuguese, Russian, or Spanish), thus preparing you for the demands of an internationally-oriented career.
+The program also develops fundamental skills in critical thinking, analysis and synthesis, and teaches you a variety of research and work methods.

 General admission requirements